-LOCAL ACTIVITIESHiking.
-Biking.
-Star Gazing...
+ACTIVITIESHike.
+Fish.
+Bike.
+Star Gaze.
 Or Kick Back and Do Nothing at all.

 For generations, Palomar Mountain has greeted visitors with breathtaking mountain scenery, meadows sprinkled with wildflowers, an amazing array of wildlife – and dark starry skies overhead!

-Lucky visitors may spot dear, fox, coyote, wild turkeys, hundred of species of birds including owls, hawks and eagles.
+Lucky visitors may spot deer, fox, coyote, wild turkeys, hundred of species of birds including owls, hawks and eagles.
 Palomar Mountain boasts one of the most unique and bio-diverse regions in Southern California.

-The local wildlife include squirrel, bobcat, fox, raccoon, coyote, deer, mountain lion – and the occasional bear.
+The local wildlife include squirrel, bobcat, fox, raccoon, coyote, deer, and the always elusive mountain lion.
 The bird life is rich and varied (we currently have a “herd” of 30 wild turkeys running amok in our valley) – a rewarding experience for “birders.”
 Try this site for more on Palomar’s Birds.

 Palomar Mountain has a wonderfully diverse and rich forest environment.
 Topping out at 6100 feet above sea level, Palomar is part of California’s Coastal Mountain Range and is home to a rich mixture of oak, fir, pine and chaparral.
 Clear artesian springs and lush meadows spread across the valleys.
 We typically get snow as early as Thanksgiving and as late as May Day.